Virtio

 • Data Plane Result Sub-queue

-The data plane result queue, represented by the res_list structure, is used to store information for injecting interrupts.
-When the driver program writes to the Queue Notify register in the device memory area, it indicates that there is new data in the available ring, requiring the device to perform IO operations.
-Since IO operations take too long, Linux, to avoid unnecessary blocking and improve CPU utilization, requires the Hypervisor to submit the IO request to the device, and the CPU needs to immediately return from the Hypervisor to the virtual machine to perform other tasks.
-Therefore, after completing the IO operation and updating the used ring, the Virtio process will combine the device's interrupt number irq_id and the virtual machine ID of the device into a device_res structure, add it to the data plane result sub-queue res_list, and fall into the Hypervisor through ioctl and hvc.
-The data plane result queue res_list is similar to the request submission queue, being a circular queue.
-The queue length can be determined by the head index res_front and the tail index res_rear.
+The data plane result queue, represented by the res_list structure, is used to store interrupt information.
+When the driver program writes to the Queue Notify register of the device memory area, it indicates that there is new data in the available ring, and the device needs to perform IO operations.
+Since IO operations take too long, Linux requires the Hypervisor to submit the IO request to the device and then immediately return the CPU from the Hypervisor to the virtual machine to execute other tasks, improving CPU utilization.
+Therefore, after the Virtio process completes the IO operation and updates the used ring, it will combine the device's interrupt number irq_id and the virtual machine ID of the device into a device_res structure, add it to the data plane result sub-queue res_list, and fall into the Hypervisor through ioctl and hvc.
+The data plane result queue res_list is similar to the request submission queue, being a circular queue, with the head index res_front and tail index res_rear determining the queue length.
 The Hypervisor will retrieve all elements from res_list and add them to the interrupt injection table VIRTIO_IRQS.
 The interrupt injection table is a key-value pair collection based on a B-tree, where the key is the CPU number, and the value is an array.
-The first element of the array indicates the effective length of the array, and the subsequent elements indicate the interrupts to be injected into this CPU.
-To prevent multiple CPUs from simultaneously operating the interrupt injection table, the CPU needs to first acquire a global mutex lock to access the interrupt injection table.
-Through the interrupt injection table, the CPU can determine which interrupts need to be injected into itself based on its own CPU number.
+The first element of the array indicates the valid length of the array, and the subsequent elements indicate the interrupts to be injected into this CPU.
+To prevent multiple CPUs from simultaneously operating the interrupt injection table, CPUs need to acquire a global mutex lock before accessing the interrupt injection table.
+Through the interrupt injection table, CPUs can determine which interrupts need to be injected into themselves based on their CPU number.
 Subsequently, the Hypervisor will send IPI inter-core interrupts to these CPUs needing interrupt injection.
-The CPUs receiving the inter-core interrupts will traverse the interrupt injection table and inject interrupts into themselves.
-The diagram below describes the entire process, where the black solid triangle arrows represent operations executed by CPUs running other virtual machines, and the black ordinary arrows represent operations executed by CPUs running Root Linux.
+CPUs receiving the inter-core interrupts will traverse the interrupt injection table and inject interrupts into themselves.
+The following diagram describes the entire process, where the black solid triangle arrows represent operations executed by CPUs running other virtual machines, and the black ordinary arrows represent operations executed by CPUs running Root Linux.

 data_plane_queue